skillrepos/ollama-intro/labs.md

 <br><br>

-2. Let's see what is on disk, then add the 1B Llama 3.2 next to the 3B that ships in the image so Lab 2 can compare them.
+2. Look at what models are on the disk with the first command.

 ```
 ollama list
 ```

+Now add a second model (the 1B Llama 3.2) next to the 3B one we already have.

 ```
 ollama pull llama3.2:1b
 ```

+Check to see that both are shown.

 ```
 ollama list
 ```